the-lstv/LS/docs/index.md

 # What's LS?

-LS is a flexible and feature-rich frontend/UI framework, that provides various components, utilities, and more.<br>
+LS is a flexible & feature-rich frontend/UI framework, that provides various components, utilities, and more.<br>
 It is incredibly lightweight, fast, feature-rich, and designed to make frontend development enjoyable, while making your apps feel super smooth and performant, and significantly reduce bundle size/bloat.<br>

 ## Quick feature overview: